4GeeksAcademy/python-lists-loops-programming-exercises/exercises/02-Loop-list/README.md

 # `02` Loop list

-# Instructions from your teacher:
+# 📝Instructions from your teacher:
-The code right now is printing the first item in the console.
+1. The code right now is printing the first item in the console.
-Instead of doing that, print `all the elements` in the list.
+2. Instead of doing that, print `all the elements` in the list.
 ```py
 You will have to loop through the whole array using a for loop.
 ```